 The Problem with the “Designification” of Health Care

-A wave of service providers and clinics is using catchy branding and interior design to attract patients frustrated with old-guard medical facilities.
+A new wave of clinics is using design to attract patients frustrated with old-guard medical facilities.
 But is further commodification of health care the answer?

 A few years ago I signed up for Oscar health insurance.
 Cofounded in 2012 by Joshua Kushner and headquartered in New York City, it was the health-care plan most of my similarly freelance friends used.
 Plus, if you lived in Brooklyn, as I did at the time, you could easily visit its Oscar Center, a primary-care space in a warehouse loft that also boasted the offices of literary magazines.
 I went in for a checkup, feeling slightly nervous as with any doctor appointment, but was surprised when I opened the door onto a spacious, minimalist, wood-floored, primary-colored office installed with glass walls and snake plants.
 There was even a yoga room adorned with the decal “Let the Healing Begin.”

 It wasn’t like any doctor’s office I had ever seen, but it was similar to other spaces I was very familiar with: coffee shops, coworking hubs, and Airbnbs, all with the shared visual argot of vaguely midcentury aesthetics.
 The similarity made me wonder whether my monthly insurance premium was paying for fancy packaging rather than medical care.
 Were such aesthetics actually necessary?
 And what might the cheery decor conceal?